Uniswap/docs/docs/V2/concepts/01-protocol-overview/03-smart-contracts.md

 ## Sending Tokens

 Typically, smart contracts which need tokens to perform some functionality require would-be interactors to first make an approval on the token contract, then call a function that in turn calls transferFrom on the token contract.
 This is _not_ how V2 pairs accept tokens.
 Instead, pairs check their token balances at the _end_ of every interaction.
 Then, at the beginning of the _next_ interaction, current balances are differenced against the stored values to determine the amount of tokens that were sent by the current interactor.
-See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the pair before calling any token-requiring method** (the one exception to this rule is <Link to='/docs/v2/core-concepts/flash-swaps'>Flash Swaps</Link>).
+See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the pair before calling any token-requiring method** (the one exception to this rule is [Flash Swaps](../02-core-concepts/03-flash-swaps.md).

 ## WETH